OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

   </figure>
   </div>

-After running the worklfow, the **MSstatsConverter** will convert the OpenMS output in addition with the experimental design to a file (.csv) which can be processed by using `MSstatsTMT`.
+After running the worklfow, the `MSStatsConverter` will convert the OpenMS output in addition with the experimental design to a file (.csv) which can be processed by using `MSstatsTMT`.

 #### MSstatsTMT analysis